I graduated from Duke University with a BS in mathematics in 1992. After working for two years as an

 Network, which is

 funded by the National Science Foundation to improve the practice of data dissemination among federal statistical agencies.
-I also am the Associate Director of the
+I also am the Deputy Director of the

-Information Initiative at Duke, a new institute dedicated to research and applications in the analysis of large-scale (and not large-scale) data.
+Information Initiative at Duke, an institute dedicated to research and applications in the analysis of large-scale (and not large-scale) data.